fluiddynsci/EngSketchPad/README.txt

                         ESP: The Engineering Sketch Pad
-                             Rev 1.21 -- July 2022
+                             Rev 1.22 -- December 2022

   ******************************************************************
   * THESE DIRECTIONS ARE ONLY REQUIRED IF YOU WILL BE BUILDING ESP *
-  *    THEY ARE NOT NEEDED IS YOU USE A PRE-BUILT DISTRIBUTION     *
+  *    THEY ARE NOT NEEDED IF YOU USE A PRE-BUILT DISTRIBUTION     *
   ******************************************************************

 0. Preamble